Hypfer/valetudo-dreameadapter/Readme.md

 You'll then also need some kind of stand for it which will probably be an item the shop you're buying it from will try to upsell you on anyway.
 Also, one of these copper sponges to take up excess solder.

-For the solder itself, I'm still using an old spool with lead-based solder.
-You should probably **not** be doing that, as lead is bad and there's no such thing as healthy levels of lead in your life.<br/>
+For the solder itself, I'm still using lead-based solder.
+There are serious health considerations there, because there's no such thing as a healthy amount of lead in your life, but it's also way more forgiving and easier to use than lead-free solder + flux.<br/>
-The correct thing to do is to use lead-free solder with flux, which I will surely eventually pick up as well.
+Don't eat the spool and wash your hands and clean the space afterward.

 If you're soldering more stuff, you'll also want to look into fume extraction for which there are off-the-shelf solutions as well as DIY ideas on the internet.
-But just for this one PCB, you can probably maybe open a window, point a fan at you and hold your breath?<br/>
+But just for this one PCB, you can solder outside or probably maybe open a window, point a fan at you and hold your breath?<br/>
 Just don't try to actively inhale the solder fumes.

+To learn how to solder, consider checking out the [EEVblog tutorial series on YouTube](https://www.youtube.com/watch?v=J5Sb21qbpEQ).